 Besides the adage that human beings are social creatures, what’s true is that need becomes a primary component of survival in the business world.
 More specifically so in events where you must network.

-Someone has to initiate and the following icebreaker ideas could come in handy.
+The fact is that someone has to initiate and the following networking ice-breakers could come in handy.

 1. An online pre-intro